-In the age of IoT device proliferation, when your computer and your fridge are sharing data faster than you can imagine, it’s really a disgrace for the human race to still rely on passwords like “iloveyou.”
+In the age of IoT device proliferation, when your computer and your fridge share data faster than you can imagine, it’s a disgrace for the human race to still rely on passwords like “iloveyou.”

 - The password “123456” is still used by 23 million account holders.
+(CBC, NordPass)

 1. The world’s first digital password for a computer system was created at MIT in 1961.

-The whole conundrum with passwords – coming up with them, remembering them, updating them – began in the 1960s.
+The whole conundrum with passwords: coming up with them, remembering them, updating them, began in the 1960s.
 The first computer password was generated at the Massachusetts Institute of Technology for an early computer system called Compatible Time-Sharing System (CTSS).
 Passcodes have been around as long as computing itself.

-Data breach statistics warn of a growing number of cyberthreats.
+Data breach statistics warn of a growing number of cyber threats.
 But credential theft – stealing usernames and passwords is the oldest trick in the book.
 This type of theft opens endless criminal possibilities for hackers, including opening fraudulent bank accounts, buying things online, or applying for loans.
-Cyber criminals can also compile credentials and trade them amongst themselves.
+Cybercriminals can also compile credentials and trade them amongst themselves.

 6. 51% of people use the same password for work and personal accounts.

-If a hacker cracks your code for a single website, they might be getting access to all of your accounts.
+If a hacker cracks your code for a single website, they might get access to all your accounts.
 Someone who knows your Facebook password can wreak havoc on your personal life.
 And if the same word or string of numbers unlocks your bank account, you’re putting yourself in financial peril.

 7. 78% of Gen-Z users use the same password for several online accounts.